Eveep23/Interactive-Player/README.md

 * You can switch the subtitle track in settings or when watching an interactive with the "S" key!

 * You can pause the spacebar in the console!

+# Dependencies:
+If you're looking to modify the emulator, it runs on these dependencies,

+* LibVLCSharp

+* SharpDX.XInput

+* SharpDX.DirectInput

+* Newtonsoft.Json